usnistgov/OSCAL/docs/content/learn/tutorials/metadata/_index.md

 {{< /highlight >}}

 Note that in YAML, any objects that may appear multiple times are contained in a YAML Array.

 Field definitions:

-- [`title`](/reference/latest/complete/json-reference/#/catalog/metadata/title) (Required) - A human-readable title for the document.
-Expressed as [Markdown content](/reference/datatypes/#markup-line).
+- [`title`](/reference/latest/complete/json-reference/#/catalog/metadata/title) (required) - A human-readable title for the document, expressed as [Markdown content](/reference/datatypes/#markup-line).
-- [`published`](/reference/latest/complete/json-reference/#/catalog/metadata/published) (Optional) - The date and time that this document was originally published.
-Expressed as a [DateTime](/reference/datatypes/#datetime-with-timezone).
+- [`published`](/reference/latest/complete/json-reference/#/catalog/metadata/published) (optional) - The date and time that this document was originally published, expressed as a [DateTime](/reference/datatypes/#datetime-with-timezone).
-- [`last-modified`](/reference/latest/complete/json-reference/#/catalog/metadata/last-modified) (Required) - The date and time that this document instance was last modified.
-If any part of the document is changed, this should be updated to the current date and time.
-Expressed as a [DateTime](/reference/datatypes/#datetime-with-timezone).
+- [`last-modified`](/reference/latest/complete/json-reference/#/catalog/metadata/last-modified) (required) - The date and time that this document instance was last modified, expressed as a [DateTime](/reference/datatypes/#datetime-with-timezone).
+If any part of the document is changed, this value should be updated to the current date and time.
-- [`version`](/reference/latest/complete/json-reference/#/catalog/metadata/version) (Required) - A string that provides a version for this document instance.
-If any part of the document is changed, this version should be incremented according to some standardized scheme.
-A [simple String](/reference/datatypes/#string).
+- [`version`](/reference/latest/complete/json-reference/#/catalog/metadata/version) (required) - A [simple String](/reference/datatypes/#string) that provides the version of the document instance.
+If any part of the document is changed, this version value should be incremented according to the versioning scheme used.
-- [`oscal-version`](/reference/latest/complete/json-reference/#/catalog/metadata/oscal-version) (Required) - The version of OSCAL that this document instance was written against.
-A [simple String](/reference/datatypes/#string)
+- [`oscal-version`](/reference/latest/complete/json-reference/#/catalog/metadata/oscal-version) (required) - The version of OSCAL that this document instance was written against, expressed as a [simple String](/reference/datatypes/#string).
-- [`revision`](/reference/latest/catalog/json-reference/#/catalog/metadata/revision) (Optional) - A list of revisions to this document to enable advanced change tracking.
+- [`revisions`](/reference/latest/complete/json-reference/#/catalog/metadata/revisions) (optional) - A list of revisions to the document to enable advanced change tracking.
-- [`document-ids`](/reference/latest/catalog/json-reference/#/catalog/metadata/document-id) (Optionally Many) - A unique ID that identifies a document, and ties all separate instances of the document into one document series.
-The `scheme` property provides a URI to identify the scheme used to generate the ID.
-See  for more information and usage guidance.
+- [`document-ids`](/reference/latest/catalog/json-reference/#/catalog/metadata/document-id) (optional, zero to many) - A unique ID that identifies a document, and ties all separate instances of the document into one document series.
+The `@scheme` attribute provides a URI to identify the scheme used to generate the ID.
+See the later [section](#understanding-and-using-the-document-id) for more information and usage guidance.
-- [`props`](/reference/latest/catalog/json-reference/#/catalog/metadata/props) (Optionally Many) - Represents some arbitrary "property" of the document.
+- [`props`](/reference/latest/catalog/json-reference/#/catalog/metadata/props) (optional, zero to many) - Represents some arbitrary "property" of the document.
 This flexible element provides an extension point for adding additional metadata.
-See TODO for more information and usage guidance.
+See the later [section](#using-props) for more information and usage guidance.
-- [`links`](/reference/latest/catalog/json-reference/#/catalog/metadata/links) (Optionally Many) - Provides a resolvable URI (the `href` property) to some resource.
+- [`links`](/reference/latest/catalog/json-reference/#/catalog/metadata/links) (optional, zero to many) - Provides a resolvable URI (the `href` property) to some resource.
 The purpose of the link is given with the `rel` attribute, and it's media type through the `media-type` property.
-See [here](#understanding-and-using-document-id) for more information and usage guidance.
+See the later [section](#using-link) for more information and usage guidance.
-- [`roles`](/reference/latest/catalog/json-reference/#/catalog/metadata/roles) (Optionally Many) - Defines a function assumed or expected to be assumed by a party in a specific situation.
+- [`roles`](/reference/latest/catalog/json-reference/#/catalog/metadata/roles) (optional, zero to many) - Defines a function or duty assumed or expected to be assumed by a party (i.e., person or organization) in a specific situation.
-- [`locations`](/reference/latest/catalog/json-reference/#/catalog/metadata/locations) (Optionally Many) - A location, with associated metadata that can be referenced.
+- [`locations`](/reference/latest/catalog/json-reference/#/catalog/metadata/locations) (optional, zero to many) - A location, with associated metadata that can be referenced.
-- [`parties`](/reference/latest/catalog/json-reference/#/catalog/metadata/parties) (Optionally Many) - A responsible entity which is either a person or an organization.
+- [`parties`](/reference/latest/catalog/json-reference/#/catalog/metadata/parties) (optional, zero to many) - A responsible entity which is either a person or an organization that can be referenced.
-- [`responsible-parties`](/reference/latest/catalog/json-reference/#/catalog/metadata/responsible-parties) (Optionally Many) - A reference to a set of organizations or persons that have responsibility for performing a referenced role in the context of the containing object.
+- [`responsible-parties`](/reference/latest/catalog/json-reference/#/catalog/metadata/responsible-parties) (optional, zero to many) - A reference to a set of organizations or
-- [`remarks`](/reference/latest/catalog/json-reference/#/catalog/metadata/remarks) (Optional) - Markup formatted plaintext with notes for human readers of the content.

 {{% /tab %}}
 {{% /tabs %}}

 ## Creating a Metadata Section

-All OSCAL documents require a Metadata Section with a number of basic elements.
+All OSCAL documents contain a required metadata section, which include a set of required basic elements.
 This tutorial will cover creating this section and populating the required elements.
-We will also cover several important optional fields, and how they can be used to achieve specialized use cases.
+Also covered is a set of important optional fields, and how they can be used to support specific use cases.

-Lets start with a nominal example of an OSCAL Catalog document to demonstrate how to create Metadata.
+Lets start with a nominal example of an OSCAL Catalog document to demonstrate how to create the metadata section.

 ### Document UUID